dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 again, Army passes a reference to itself to the visitArmy() method, before calling accept() on its children.
 The components are blissfully unaware of the operations performed by their visitor.
 They simply collaborate with its public interface, each one passing itself dutifully to the correct method for its type.

-265

-Chapter 11 ■ performing and representing tasks

 In addition to the methods defined in the ArmyVisitor class, TaxCollectionVisitor provides two

 summary methods, getReport() and getTax().
 Invoking these provides the data you might expect: